adioshun/gitBook_DeepDrive/paper2016-pointnet.md

 > ShpaeNet, VoxNet, Vol/Multi-View CNNs

-However, volumetric representation is constrained by its resolution due to data sparsity and computation cost of 3D convolution.
+제약 : sparsity problem, 계산 부하 `However, volumetric representation is constrained by its resolution due to data sparsity and computation cost of 3D convolution.`

-`FPNN [13]` and `Vote3D [26]` proposed special methods to deal with the sparsity problem; - however, their operations are still on sparse volumes, it’s challenging for them to process very large point clouds.
+sparsity 문제 해결법 : `FPNN [13]` and `Vote3D [26]` proposed special methods to deal with the sparsity problem; - however, their operations are still on sparse volumes, it’s challenging for them to process very large point clouds.

 ```
 [28] Z. Wu, S. Song, A. Khosla, F. Yu, L. Zhang, X. Tang, and J. Xiao.
 3d shapenets: A deep representation for volumetric shapes.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pages 1912–1920, 2015.